Top 20 Questions to Ask During Your MBA Application Interview

 MBA Interview Tips

-Interviews, like every other part of the MBA application, require a lot of preparation.
+MBA interviews, like every other part of the MBA application, require a lot of preparation.
 Make a list of the main stories and examples you want to use and practice saying them.
 For many people, using a structure like STAR makes it easier to frame the response in a more methodical way.
 Here are several other tips to help you nail the interview.
+Be sure to practice common MBA interview questions as well as specific ones relevant to each school’s unique offerings and values.

 The questions that you should ask an alumnus or current student are different from those you’d ask an admissions committee member.
-Remain cognizant of this fact and prepare your answers accordingly.
+Remain conscious of this fact and prepare your answers accordingly.
+We recommend you take some of the questions we’ve listed below and adapt them to each program you’re interviewing for.
+When speaking with MBA admissions officers, frame your questions to demonstrate how your goals align with the school’s learning environment and culture.

 Schools want to admit students that actually want to go there.
+Showing a good sense of how the program aligns with your goals reflects well on your preparation and commitment.
 Go into the interview well-versed in the school’s specificities.
+Discuss aspects of the school’s learning environment that resonate with you, such as collaborative projects or case studies.
 What are its strengths and weaknesses?
-What are some of the classes you’re most interested in?
+What are some of the classes taught at the program that you’re most interested in?
 What attracts you to this program over others?

 Remember, this interview is also a chance for you to see if it’s a good fit for your background, interests, and goals.
+Most MBA students find interviews a crucial part of the admissions journey, allowing them to showcase their unique experiences and perspectives.
+For prospective MBA students, preparing for these interviews can set the foundation for a successful application.
 The questions you ask should be ones that you are genuinely interested in.
-You are the only you applying.
+You are the only “you” applying.
 Don’t talk about what you think the interviewer wants to hear.

 Free trial!